GoogleCloudPlatform/gifinator/README.md

 ### Regenerating Protos

 If you need to rebuild the generated code for the protos, then install `protoc` and run `make proto`.

 ## Running Locally

+Configure `.env` as appropriate.
+By default it assumes everything is running on localhost, including Redis.

 ```bash
 gcloud auth application-default login # first time only